Human Rights and Respectful Workplaces

 Putting Our Commitments Into Practice

 In 2018, we created a global cross-functional Human Rights Working Group, which oversees implementation of the Policy and improves our procedures and practices.
-McDonald’s Chief Global Impact Officer, in partnership with the Chief People Officer, is ultimately responsible for our corporate human rights efforts, while the Public Policy & Strategy Committee of the Board of Directors also has oversight of human capital management matters affecting the Company.
+McDonald’s Chief Global Impact Officer, in partnership with the Chief People Officer, is ultimately responsible for our corporate human rights efforts.
+The Public Policy & Strategy Committee of the Board of Directors also has oversight of human capital management matters affecting the Company.

 To help employees understand their rights and their duty to respect the rights of others, the Company offers training to all employees on the Policy.
 Both our Policy and training are available in 15 languages.

-In addition to the online training, in 2019 senior leadership received in-person training in partnership with an external human rights consultancy.
-Company staff are also trained regularly on the Standards and are required to annually certify their understanding of and commitment to upholding them.
+In addition to online training, in 2019 senior leadership received in-person training in partnership with an external human rights consultancy.

 Global Brand Standards